unahouExosite/docs/exositeready/gwe/otau.md

 ## Uploading Content

-In order for Gateway Engine to be able to download an OTAU package, it must be uploaded to your Gateway Engine Product's content area.
+In order for GWE to be able to download an OTAU package, it must be uploaded to your GWE product's content area.
 To upload content to your Product's content area, use the following MrMurano commands:

 ```